Your safety and security is the highest priority at Canberra Airport.

 Accordingly, a number of security measures have been implemented in line with aviation security directives from the Australian Federal Government before a passenger or visitor may enter the secure area of the airport terminal or board a flight.

 These are some of the security initiatives that you may encounter:

 When checking in, airline staff will query whether you have any hazardous items in your check-in or cabin baggage.
 Flammable goods, gas cylinders, acids and poisons are all considered hazardous and will not be allowed on the aircraft.
 These may include items such as lithium batteries, bleaches, paints and some aerosol containers.
 For more information on restrictions applicable to dangerous goods visit www.casa.gov.au.

-Once checked in, your baggage will also be subject to security screening to identify prohibited items.
+Once checked in, your carry-on and checked baggage will also be subject to security screening requirements.